Sport. Health. Nutrition. Gym. For style

 • taking narcotic drugs;

-• predominate in the diet fatty foods animal origin and sweetness with a deficiency of dietary fiber;
+• predominate in the diet fatty foods animal origin and sweets with a deficiency of dietary fiber;

-• overweight, especially with a concomitant violation of carbohydrate metabolism;
+• those who are overweight, especially with concomitant carbohydrate metabolism disorders;

 • taking birth control pills;

-• systematically violating the regime of the day (night shifts);
+• systematically violating the daily routine (night shifts);

 • experiencing frequent psycho-emotional overload.

-At the same time, unlike elderly patients, such disorders do not so much provoke deposits in the arteries, but more affect blood density and vascular spasm.
+Moreover, unlike in elderly patients, such disorders do not so much provoke deposits in the arteries, but rather affect the thickness of the blood and vascular spasm.

 Other factors